Iconic Brand Storytelling

 In Foursquare you become mayor of a location, like a restaurant or coffee shop, by checking in more than anyone else.
 When you achieve the mayor status Foursquare rewards you with a crown badge.
 And depending on the location, these crown badges can be highly coveted.

-The mayor t-shirts extends the digital realm of the Foursquare app to the real world.
+The mayor t-shirts extend the digital realm of the Foursquare app to the real world.
 This helps the brand grow awareness, engage its users, and build loyalty.

 Creating a symbol that works on a t-shirt is easier said than done.
 Most logos look terrible on a t-shirt.
 Walk around any trade show and ask yourself, “Would I wear these logo’d golf shirts in public?”